Lindblad Expeditions (NASDAQ:LIND) Stock Rating Upgraded by Zacks Investment Research

-Zacks Investment Research upgraded shares of Lindblad Expeditions (NASDAQ:LIND – Get Rating) from a sell rating to a hold rating in a report released on Friday morning, Zacks.com reports.
+Lindblad Expeditions (NASDAQ:LIND – Get Rating) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a research report issued to clients and investors on Thursday, Zacks.com reports.

 According to Zacks, “Lindblad Expeditions Holdings, Inc. is an expedition travel company.
 It produce marine expedition programs and promote conservation and sustainable tourism.
 The company operates expeditions on intimately-scaled ships and allows interaction between guests, crew and the teams of scientists, naturalists, researchers and photographers.
 Lindblad Expeditions Holdings, Inc. is headquartered in New York. “

-LIND has been the subject of a number of other reports.
-StockNews.com initiated coverage on shares of Lindblad Expeditions in a research note on Thursday.
-They issued a sell rating for the company.
-Deutsche Bank Aktiengesellschaft dropped their price objective on shares of Lindblad Expeditions from $17.00 to $16.00 and set a hold rating for the company in a research note on Wednesday, February 23rd.
-William Blair initiated coverage on shares of Lindblad Expeditions in a research note on Thursday, December 9th.
-They issued a market perform rating for the company.
-Finally, Stifel Nicolaus dropped their price objective on shares of Lindblad Expeditions from $24.00 to $23.00 and set a buy rating for the company in a research note on Wednesday, February 23rd.
-One equities research analyst has rated the stock with a sell rating, three have assigned a hold rating and two have assigned a buy rating to the company.
-According to MarketBeat, Lindblad Expeditions presently has an average rating of Hold and a consensus price target of $19.00.
+Other equities analysts also recently issued research reports about the stock.
+William Blair initiated coverage on shares of Lindblad Expeditions in a report on Thursday, December 9th.
+They issued a “market perform” rating on the stock.
+StockNews.com initiated coverage on shares of Lindblad Expeditions in a report on Thursday, March 31st.
+They issued a “sell” rating on the stock.
+Deutsche Bank Aktiengesellschaft lowered their target price on shares of Lindblad Expeditions from $17.00 to $16.00 and set a “hold” rating on the stock in a report on Wednesday, February 23rd.
+Finally, Stifel Nicolaus lowered their target price on shares of Lindblad Expeditions from $24.00 to $23.00 and set a “buy” rating on the stock in a report on Wednesday, February 23rd.
+One equities research analyst has rated the stock with a sell rating, three have given a hold rating and two have issued a buy rating to the stock.
+Based on data from MarketBeat, the company has an average rating of “Hold” and a consensus target price of $19.00.

-Lindblad Expeditions (NASDAQ:LIND – Get Rating) last announced its quarterly earnings results on Monday, February 21st.
-The company reported ($0.54) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.48) by ($0.06).
-Lindblad Expeditions had a negative net margin of 81.95% and a negative return on equity of 758.61%.
-During the same quarter in the prior year, the company earned ($0.59) earnings per share.
-Equities research analysts expect that Lindblad Expeditions will post -1.37 earnings per share for the current fiscal year.
+Lindblad Expeditions (NASDAQ:LIND – Get Rating) last released its quarterly earnings data on Monday, February 21st.
+The company reported ($0.54) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.48) by ($0.06).
+During the same quarter in the previous year, the company posted ($0.59) EPS.
+As a group, sell-side analysts predict that Lindblad Expeditions will post -1.37 earnings per share for the current fiscal year.

-In related news, Director Alex P. Schultz acquired 36,200 shares of the stock in a transaction on Wednesday, March 16th.
-The stock was bought at an average cost of $11.84 per share, with a total value of $428,608.00.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, Director John M. Fahey, Jr. sold 7,396 shares of the business’s stock in a transaction dated Wednesday, March 9th.
-The shares were sold at an average price of $14.90, for a total transaction of $110,200.40.
+In other news, insider Trey Byus sold 11,697 shares of the stock in a transaction on Wednesday, January 19th.
+The shares were sold at an average price of $18.31, for a total value of $214,172.07.
+The sale was disclosed in a filing with the SEC, which is available at this link.
+Also, Director L. Dyson Dryden sold 6,724 shares of the stock in a transaction on Tuesday, April 5th.
+The shares were sold at an average price of $16.00, for a total transaction of $107,584.00.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 69,031 shares of company stock valued at $1,251,623.
-39.20% of the stock is owned by corporate insiders.
+In the last ninety days, insiders have sold 73,685 shares of company stock worth $1,322,961.
+39.20% of the stock is owned by insiders.

-Several large investors have recently bought and sold shares of the company.
-BlackRock Inc. raised its holdings in shares of Lindblad Expeditions by 2.4% in the 4th quarter.
-BlackRock Inc. now owns 2,130,422 shares of the company’s stock valued at $33,235,000 after purchasing an additional 49,418 shares in the last quarter.
-Ariel Investments LLC bought a new stake in shares of Lindblad Expeditions in the 4th quarter valued at about $17,385,000.
-Next Century Growth Investors LLC raised its holdings in shares of Lindblad Expeditions by 37.5% in the 3rd quarter.
-Next Century Growth Investors LLC now owns 1,114,274 shares of the company’s stock valued at $16,257,000 after purchasing an additional 303,961 shares in the last quarter.
-Royce & Associates LP raised its holdings in shares of Lindblad Expeditions by 1.3% in the 4th quarter.
-Royce & Associates LP now owns 1,021,768 shares of the company’s stock valued at $15,940,000 after purchasing an additional 12,800 shares in the last quarter.
-Finally, Emerald Advisers LLC raised its holdings in shares of Lindblad Expeditions by 17.9% in the 4th quarter.
-Emerald Advisers LLC now owns 973,885 shares of the company’s stock valued at $15,193,000 after purchasing an additional 147,940 shares in the last quarter.
-Institutional investors and hedge funds own 87.14% of the company’s stock.
+Several institutional investors and hedge funds have recently made changes to their positions in LIND.
+First Trust Advisors LP raised its stake in shares of Lindblad Expeditions by 2.4% in the first quarter.
+First Trust Advisors LP now owns 49,878 shares of the company’s stock valued at $761,000 after acquiring an additional 1,157 shares during the period.
+Morgan Stanley grew its holdings in shares of Lindblad Expeditions by 11.1% in the second quarter.
+Morgan Stanley now owns 175,578 shares of the company’s stock worth $2,811,000 after purchasing an additional 17,500 shares during the last quarter.
+Bank of America Corp DE grew its holdings in shares of Lindblad Expeditions by 198.4% in the second quarter.
+Bank of America Corp DE now owns 86,720 shares of the company’s stock worth $1,389,000 after purchasing an additional 57,663 shares during the last quarter.
+Emerald Advisers LLC grew its holdings in shares of Lindblad Expeditions by 6.9% in the third quarter.
+Emerald Advisers LLC now owns 825,945 shares of the company’s stock worth $12,051,000 after purchasing an additional 53,410 shares during the last quarter.
+Finally, SG Americas Securities LLC bought a new position in shares of Lindblad Expeditions in the third quarter worth about $176,000.
+87.14% of the stock is currently owned by institutional investors and hedge funds.

 - Get a free copy of the StockNews.com research report on Lindblad Expeditions (LIND)